GaloisInc/cryptol/cryptol-remote-api/README.rst

 Obtaining the Python bindings
 -----------------------------

-The Python bindings for ``crytpol-remote-api`` are presently part of the ``argo`` repository.
+The Python bindings for ``cryptol-remote-api`` are presently part of the ``argo`` repository.
 Please see its README for installation instructions.